 In the meantime, it’s important that our MSO family is updated on the work being done here now.

-It has been three months since our last Hamer Hall performance and concerts have been cancelled until 31 August.
 Remarkably, the MSO continues to reach new audiences as we fight to keep the music going.
 On 16 March, our Orchestra presented Scheherazade for free to an empty concert hall but connected with more than 100,000 people in 20 countries across the world.
-To date, the concerts, classes, conversations and other content streamed on our YouTube channel have reached more than 470,000 people from six continents.
+To date, the concerts, classes, conversations and other content streamed on our YouTube channel have reached more than 730,000 people from six continents.

-Since the ban on public events, we continue to produce new online content for audiences of all ages.
-Our Jams for Juniors and Ears Wide Open series have moved online and are now designed for an at-home audience, and our MSO Marathon was viewed by more than 50,000 people.
+Since the ban on public events, we have continued to produce new online content for audiences of all ages.
+Our Jams for Juniors and Ears Wide Open series have moved online and are now designed for an at-home audience, our MSO Marathon was viewed by more than 50,000 people, and our collaboration with the AFL shone a spotlight on the similarities between a symphony orchestra and professional sporting organisations.

 To those of you who have spent some time with us over these past months, thank you for helping us to #KeepTheMusicGoing.

 Life will not snap back to normal for our industry as restrictions ease.
-We expect a slow return of public gatherings to follow here in Melbourne as they have around the world.
+As we reacclimatise ourselves to our homes, we expect a slow return of public gatherings to follow here in Melbourne.
 In recognition of this, the MSO Board has pledged $1,000,000 in additional support for musicians and staff during the recovery period.

 This is an important investment in our people, which will come at a financial cost to the organisation.
 In addition to this pledge, the Board has approved other measures to support those musicians and staff experiencing personal hardship.
 These measures will remain in place until all are back together performing in the hall and earning their full salary.